 See you at SciPy!

-SciPy 2024 is just around the corner, and we can’t wait to see you there!
+SciPy 2024 is just around the corner.
+We can’t wait to see you there!
 We’re pulling together our pyOpenSci Guide to SciPy, similar to the guide we did for PyCon 2024, and wanted to give you a preview of some of the tutorials and talks being given by pyOpenSci Community members!

 Tutorials